aukgit/ASP.NET-MVC-Bootstrapper/DevBootstrapper/Readme.txt

+﻿Beta 0.2
-﻿DevBootstraper is a project template and at the same time framework to build enterprise apps rapidly.
+DevBootstraper is a project template and at the same time framework to build enterprise apps rapidly.
 Developed By
 Developers Organism
 Lead Programmer 'Alim Ul Karim'